Culture Shock for Indian Travellers

 - Queuing – People actually stand in queues and don’t devise ways to cut the lines.
-There is queue for everything, from buying tickets to using the washroom.
+There is a queue for everything, from buying tickets to using the washroom.
 Indians are still learning the art of waiting patiently for their turn

 - Everyone greets everyone – Random people greet you as you pass them, not stopping for you to respond.
 It is customary to nod and smile at strangers in restaurants, elevators, and other public places.
 This gives a very positive and friendly vibe.
 But don’t ever try this in India.
 It could prove to be dangerous, especially for females.

-- Tipping – In USA, it may not be mandatory to tip but, factually, it is optional in name only.
+- Tipping – In the USA, it may not be mandatory to tip but, factually, it is optional in name only.
 Taxi drivers, waiters, beautician, laundryman, everyone expects a minimum tip of 15%.
 And they will make their displeasure clear if they are not tipped accordingly.
 India has no tipping culture.
 In high-end restaurants people do tip, but there is no compulsion and the amount is randomly decided by the tipper.
 Tipping in such proportions is not easy for Indians, especially if they start currency conversions.

 - Staff is treated like family – In Western countries, the household staff is very expensive, and very few people keep maids, cooks, or drivers.
 But if they hire them, they are treated like family and given the same privileges.
 It may sound discriminatory to Westerners, but in India, the household staff never mingle with the family and have their own designated space.
 This decorum is always maintained.
 We can see some changes seeping in and the sentiments changing – but it is still a long way when this demarcation will cease to exist.

-- Honor System – There are generally no ticket checks in buses, trains and theatres in US and Europe.
+- Honor System – There are generally no ticket checks in buses, trains, and theatres in the US and Europe.
 The system works under the principle that if people are not surveilled regularly, they will be compelled by their honor to be honest and fair.
 In India, unfortunately, we have to keep checks everywhere, as we like to pick on any loopholes we can find in the system.